niksan321/ServiceAutoRegistration/README.md

 ```

 #### AutoRegistrationOptions
-Also, you can determine exactly how you should compare namespaces when searching for services by setting the `CompreType` property.
+Also, you can determine exactly how you should compare namespaces when searching for services by setting the `CompareType` property.
 It can have the following meanings:
 * Equal (Default)
 * Contain